 Handling Grief During the Holidays

 Don’t be afraid to acknowledge your feelings.
 Feeling sad is normal at any time.
 Allow yourself to cry or express those feelings in whatever way works for you.
 If you have a support group or grief counselor, don’t neglect those sessions.
-You may want to schedule an extra session.
+You may even want to schedule an extra session.